AI-Driven Wearable Tech Enables Silent Speech

 Key Findings

 The system demonstrated effectiveness in both controlled and real-world environments.
-The textile strain sensor, with its ordered cracks, exhibited excellent sensitivity, capturing detailed signals related to throat movements during speech.
-Its gauge factor reached 317 with less than 5% strain, significantly improving over the previous textile sensor.
-The sensor also maintained stable performance through 10,000 stretch-release cycles.
+The textile strain sensor, enhanced with ordered cracks, exhibited excellent sensitivity, capturing detailed throat movement signals during speech.
+Its gauge factor reached 317 with less than 5 % strain, representing a significant improvement over previous textile sensors.
+Moreover, the sensor maintained stable performance through 10,000 stretch-release cycles.

-The 1D convolutional neural network (CNN) processed the sensor’s high-density data.
-Through transfer learning, it adapted to different users and speech patterns, achieving a 95.25% accuracy rate for decoding the 20 most common English words.
-It also performed well with challenging word pairs and varying speech rates, reaching 93% and 96% accuracy, respectively.
+The 1D convolutional neural network (CNN) efficiently processed the sensor’s high-density data.
+Through transfer learning, the model adapted to various users and speech patterns, achieving a 95.25 % accuracy rate in decoding the 20 most common English words.
+The system also performed well with challenging word pairs and varying speech rates, reaching accuracy rates of 93 % and 96 %, respectively.

-The system was further validated with new users and unfamiliar words.
-With minimal fine-tuning, the model achieved 80% accuracy with 15-20 samples per class, which increased to 90% with 30 samples per class, demonstrating the system’s adaptability to new data.
+Further validation involved testing with new users and unfamiliar words.
+With minimal fine-tuning, the model achieved 80 % accuracy with 15-20 samples per class, which improved to 90 % with 30 samples per class.
+This demonstrated the system’s strong adaptability to new data and users.

 Applications